This article will go through how to find a device that supports the resolution and aspect ratio you need.

 There are some cases though where the OS does not give you the aspect ratio and resolution option you need and shows incorrectly as we spoke about earlier with Amazon Fire TV devices.
 That's why we recommend using the above steps to shortlist a device that you like and that fits your budget, but then double-checking with the manufacturer to get confirmation that the aspect ratio and resolution option you need is supported.

-A good example of this would be the Asus Chromebit, a PC style device which runs full Chrome OS and is an affordable and good device for digital signage.
+A good example of this would be an Asus Chromebox, a PC style device that runs full Chrome OS and is an affordable and good device for digital signage.
 Some research will show that the device's Rockchip RK3288 processor supports up to 3840x2160 output, which in theory is enough for the 32:9 resolution needed, but we would still recommend double-checking this via a live chat with a support representative on Asus's product page, just to make sure.

 One final thing to note, for the most part, ScreenCloud is designed to support 16:9 displays, meaning the preset zones and documentation we have about video and image sizes are focused on helping you get your content up and running perfectly on 16:9 displays.
 If you use a display with a more unique resolution or aspect ratio, make sure you are creating images and videos at the correct sizes to match your display's real estate or custom zone sizes.

 In conclusion, first find out what resolution your display is, then check if your device's processor and graphics chip support that resolution or higher, and finally double-check with the device manufacturer to ensure that they have support for the resolution and aspect ratio you need at an OS level.

 If you have any additional questions on how to find a device that supports the resolution and aspect ratio you need, or any other questions or feedback about ScreenCloud, feel free to reach out to our support team at email@example.com or give us a call at our toll-free support line at +18885575335.